WHAT ARE THE AESTHETIC TREATMENTS AVAILABLE TO CORRECT THE TEAR TROUGH ?

 Contents

-However, this technique requires expert knowledge of the periocular region to avoid complications, particularly the risk of product excess, nodules, or visibility of the product under thin skin.
+The advantages of this method are multiple : immediate and reversible results, no social downtime, precise injection, and visible improvement of the eyelid-cheek transition.
+However, this technique requires precise expertise of the periocular region to avoid complications, notably the risk of product excess, nodules, or visibility of the product under thin skin.

 Hyaluronic acid face lifting

-This strategy offers several advantages: reduced risk of irregularities or overcorrection in the valley of tears, a more global and harmonious result, and action on the overall facial dynamics.
+Hyaluronic acid is injected using a medical lifting technique.
+This strategy has several advantages : reduced risk of irregularities or overcorrection in the tear trough, a more global and harmonious result, and an effect on the overall facial dynamics.

 Sculptra® (poly-L-lactic acid): a progressive volume regeneration